eastham/adsb_actions/README.md

 - Push operations to a database
 - Whatever else you can imagine!

-Sample implementations of each of these are included, for example here is the UI "stripview":
+Sample implementations of each of these are included -- here is a screenshot of the UI "stripview":

 ![Screenshot of Stripview](misc/stripview.png?raw=true "Screenshot of Stripview")